szaimen/Nextcloud-NAS-Guide/README.md

 Yes, please make sure that you have all necessary Hardware requirements and please connect all necessary parts before continuing.
 And please don't forget the USB-stick, -mouse, -keyboard and HDMI-display!
 <details><summary>Click here to expand</summary>

-**For Intel NUC's, you need to put one SSD and one RAM latch into the device before continuing**
+**For Intel NUC's, you need to put one SSD and one RAM bar into the device before continuing**

 How to do this in detail depends on the PC that you've chosen to function as your server
 </details>

 ## How long will the initial setup take?
 The whole initial setup should take around **2.5h**, excluding things that are not influenceable by this guide.
-E.g. how much files you need to copy, how slow the Ubuntu download is, how long the previegeneration takes, how long it takes to get a domain, etc.
+E.g. how much files you need to copy, how slow the Ubuntu download is, how long the previewgeneration takes, how long it takes to get a domain, etc.

 Just as a reminder: It is not recommended to skip anything until the whole initial setup is done, because the sections partly build on each other.
 So simply read and work through everything starting here!
 You will also need to click on all `Click here to expand`!
 Just so that you know: the initial setup ends [here](#congratulations-everything-of-the-initial-setup-is-now-done)